WSU-kduncan/cicd-3120-Weebs2019/README.md

 - Example of __CONTAINER-PORT__: 80

-- (Remaining examples same as above)
+- (The rest of the examples are identical to what is shown above)

 ### Viewing container